JoshSmithXRM/PowerPlatform-ConnectionReferences-BestPractices/README.md

 dotnet run -- analyze --solution "MyFlows" --format json --output "analysis.json"
 ```

+**Analyze Output Details**:
+The analyze command provides comprehensive information about each flow's connection references:
+- **Flow ID**: Unique identifier of the Power Automate flow
+- **Flow Name**: Display name of the flow
+- **Connection Reference ID**: Unique ID of the connection reference
+- **Logical Name**: The logical name used to reference the connection in the flow
+- **Provider**: The connector type (e.g., `shared_commondataserviceforapps`, `shared_azuread`)
+- **Connection ID**: The actual connection being used

+This information helps identify which flows need to be updated and what standardized connection references should be created.

 ### Create Connection References
 Create new shared connection references for all connectors found in the solution:
 ```bash